hibikir/cloudformation-template-generator/README.md

 To set up the necessary Lambda functions:

-1. Open a shell with the aws cli installed and configured for the AWS account and region you want to deploy to.
+1. Open a shell with the `aws` cli installed and configured for the AWS account and region you want to deploy to.
     You must have permissions to create Lambda functions and IAM roles.
+You also need `npm` installed.
 2. `git clone` this repo.
 3. `cd <this repo>/assets/custom-types/nat-gateway`
 4. Review the code in nat_gateway.js and the policies we're about to create for you, along with deploy.sh.